SnehaSShetty2005/bastion-mvp/README.md

 - Documentation scoring

 ## Future Vision
-Bastion will store verified developer credentials on Base blockchain so recruiters can trust skills without relying on resumes.
+SkillChain will store verified developer credentials on Base blockchain so recruiters can trust skills without relying on resumes.

 ## Built With
 HTML